Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 Created for 6-9-year-olds, The Ultimate Travel Journal for Kids comes with guided writing prompts to record their hopes for the trip, discoveries, and highlights.

-The book works very much like a personal diary, allowing young travelers to record what they taste, see, and hear.
-It also comes with a plethora of games and activities to thwart boredom, including crosswords, scavenger hunts, word finds, and more.
+The book works like a personal diary, allowing young travelers to record what they taste, see, and hear.
+It also has many games and activities to thwart boredom, including crosswords, scavenger hunts, word finds, and more.

 Junior Ranger Activity Book: Puzzles, Games, Facts, and Tons More Fun Inspired by the U.S. National Parks!